isomerpages/imda-codesg/pages/features-content/edutech-asia-2018.md

 Also representing Singapore, Micromaker held an educators’ training workshop, equipping teachers with the necessary skills to make coding a part of the students’ learning in their respective schools.
 According to Micromaker, they aim to empower all learners to be digital creators and makers, so as to cultivate real-world problems solving and encourage creativity.

 ![edutech-asia-2018](/images/stories/features/edutech-asia-2018/DMP-EduTECH-Asia-Article-Image-4.jpg)
+<sub>Teachers gathered for a workshop on how to make coding a part of students’ learning in schools.</sub>

 DMP’s showcase, stemming from a broader drive for digital-making in Singapore, was met with positive response from educators and students alike.